rwjones75000/VirtualStaff/README.md

 Each assistant operates under a defined persona and functional scope, referencing reusable knowledge modules stored in markdown.
 Assistants are divided into two primary domains:

-- **Technical Staff**: Systems analysts, architects, engineers, and developers
+- **Technical Staff**: Systems analyst, systems architect, systems engineer, developers, infrastructure manager, and project manager.
-- **Administrative Staff**: Executive support, operations, finance, and marketing
+- **Administrative Staff**: Executive assistant, finance manager, business operations manager, and marketing director.

 All coordination is overseen by a central assistant: **Number One**, the Chief Staff Officer (nickname: *Swim Buddy*).